MarketSquare/DbBot/doc/robot_database.md

 status      | TEXT     | X        | either 'PASS' or 'FAIL' elapsed     | INTEGER  | X        | number of milliseconds keyword took to run

-A row is unique if the combination of following is unique:
+A row is unique has no unique constraints.
-    name, type

 messages
 --------------